 Our Programme offers

-Baduku Community College addresses the need for meaningful, rewarding and dignified livelihoods for young people from socially excluded communities.
+Baduku Centre for Livelihood Learning addresses the need for meaningful, rewarding and dignified livelihoods for young people from socially excluded communities.
 Our courses help disadvantaged youth enter and influence socially critical professions.